KTAGirl/KTA/README.md

    20. Wait until strip animation sequence ends.
    21. Open console (~), type in "coc whiterunstables"
    22. Leave stables, observe "You're now complying with slavery laws", and run to Whiterun entrance.
+   23. ESC->Mod Configuration->Slaverun Reloaded->Cheats->uncheck "Cheats Enabled".
-   23. Stop before the entrance.
+   24. Stop before the entrance.
 This is where your journey begins.
 Stark naked and carrying nothing.
+   25. Save the game.